 But all these changes make the iPhone 7 Plus the most expensive iPhone ever.

-If you think this is the right phone for you, then Vodafone has plans from $90 a month (32GB iPhone, 1GB of data) up to $135 a month (256GB iPhone, 25GB of data, including a 3GB bonus).
+If you think this is the right phone for you, then Vodafone has plans from $90 a month (32GB iPhone, 1GB of data) up to $135 a month (256GB iPhone, 30GB of data).
+The 128GB version will cost you between $95 and $135 a month on a Vodafone plan.

 Samsung Galaxy S7